laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 You may utilize local email testing tools like [Mailpit](https://github.com/axllent/mailpit) and [HELO](https://usehelo.com/) to catch any emails coming from your application so you may view them.
 If you are developing via Docker and Laravel Sail then Mailpit is included for you.

-Alternatively, you may configure Laravel to write mail to a log file by editing the `.env` file in your project and changing the `MAIL_MAILER` environment variable to `log`.
+Alternatively, you may configure Laravel to write mail to a log file by editing the `.env` file in your project and changing the `MAIL_MAILER` environment variable to `log` and `MAIL_HOST` to `localhost`.
 By default, emails will be written to a log file located at `storage/logs/laravel.log`.

 We've configured our notification not to send to the Chirp author, so be sure to register at least two users accounts.
 Then, go ahead and post a new Chirp to trigger a notification.